KayleeBeyene/dotfiles/README.md

 > [!IMPORTANT]
 > These are primarily meant for inspiration/reference.
 I wouldn't just blindly use them.
 Proceed at your own risk!

+This directory contains the dotfiles for my MacOS system.

 <!-- ## Requirements -->
 <!---->
 <!-- Ensure you have the following installed on your computer -->